perseusrealdeal/Apple.macOSWeather/README.md

 # Contributing localization

-Localizations in other languages are very welcome from the app version 1.0, please consider [customer expectations for EN](/PerseusMeteo/Configuration/CustomerExpectations/Expectations_en.plist) as a template.
+Localizations in other languages are very welcome from the app version 1.0.<br/>
+Please consider [customer expectations for EN](/PerseusMeteo/Configuration/CustomerExpectations/Expectations_en.plist) as a template.

 # Acknowledgements